Trademark Prices in Malaysia

 Trademark applications are filed with the Intellectual Property Corporation of Malaysia (MyIPO).

 Malaysia is a member state to the Madrid Protocol.
 Thus, the extension of an international registration of a trademark via the Madrid System is possible for this country.
-For further information regarding our services for trademark filing through the Madrid System click here.
+We offer services for trademark filing through the Madrid System.

 There is no need for the trademark to be in use for registration to be granted.
 However, if a trademark is not used for a continuous period of three (3) years, then it becomes vulnerable to cancellation actions.